objcio/articles/2014-08-11-dependency-injection.md

 Now as soon as I said DI, many of you thought of dependency injection frameworks or Inversion of Control (IoC) containers.
 Please set those thoughts aside; we'll return to them in the FAQ.

 There are various techniques for taking a dependency and injecting something else in its place.
-In the Objective-C runtime, swizzling—that is, dynamically replacing one method with another—is certainly one such technique.
+In the Objective-C runtime, swizzling — that is, dynamically replacing one method with another — is certainly one such technique.
 Some even argue that [swizzling makes DI unnecessary][injectionIsNotAVirtue], and that the techniques below should be avoided.
 But I'd rather have code that makes dependencies explicit, so that I can see them (and be forced to deal with the code smelling when there are too many dependencies, or the wrong ones).

 [injectionIsNotAVirtue]: http://sharpfivesoftware.com/2013/03/20/dependency-injection-is-not-a-virtue-in-objective-c/